transloadit/uppy/website/src/docs/transloadit.md

 ### `transloadit:complete`

-Fired when an assembly completed.
+Fired when an Assembly completed.

 **Parameters**

-  - `assembly` - The final assembly status of the completed assembly.
+  - `assembly` - The final [Assembly Status][assembly-status] of the completed Assembly.

 ```js
 uppy.on('transloadit:complete', (assembly) => {